nicoco007/AuraSDK/README.md

 var sdk = new SDK("path/to/your/AURA_SDK.dll");
 ```

 Devices are automatically loaded and should be ready to use.
 Most functions are at least somewhat documented or relatively self-explanatory.
+I might add some more documentation here at some point.

 # Todo
 * Don't use SDK as a class name (too generic)